GabeScott/standard-works-vault/General Conference/1978 April - Being “Anxiously Engaged”.md

 The Lord has told us that “men should be anxiously engaged in a good cause, and do many things of their own free will, and bring to pass much righteousness;

 “For the power is in them, wherein they are agents unto themselves.
-And inasmuch as men do good they shall in nowise lose their reward.”
-(D&C 58:27–28.)
+And inasmuch as men do good they shall in nowise lose their reward.” ([[D&C 58.27|D&C 58:27–28]][[D&C 58.28|]].)

 This quotation refers to nonmembers as well as Church members; all men and women have the power to do good.
 It is of the utmost importance that they have the desire and determination to live righteously.
 We should not be employed at any time in service that is not a good cause.
 When members of the Church are engaged in doing something that is evil or contrary to a good cause, we are not living up to the obligations we took upon ourselves in the waters of baptism.
 Very many people in the world, not of our church, are engaged in a good cause and are trying to bring forth much righteousness.
 Those who are endeavoring to improve mankind, who teach faith in God and the living of a goodly life, are engaged in a good cause and shall not lose their reward therefore.

 If we would have the blessings that the Lord would like to bestow upon us, we must have faith in the Lord Jesus Christ; we must have a knowledge of the true and living God; we must repent of our past sins, overcome any incorrect understanding; we must humble ourselves before God, and make covenants with him, and be obedient to those covenants.

 President George Albert Smith, one of our former presidents and a man without guile, used to say in substance: We do not ask our nonmember friends to forsake anything that is true that they have in their churches or in their lives, but we would like them to add to the good they already have the eternal truths of the gospel.
 If they will do so, they will have a joy and happiness beyond anything they have heretofore had.
-(See Sharing the Gospel with Others, comp.
+(See *Sharing the Gospel with Others,* comp.
 Preston Nibley, Salt Lake City: Deseret Book Co., 1948, pp. 12–13.)

 The gospel of Christ includes all truth, visible or invisible to the naked eye.
 It is possible for all men to repent of their sins unless they commit the unpardonable sin.
 They may receive the blessings of a righteous life if they will only determine to keep the Lord’s commandments, if they will humble themselves and seek his help and guidance.

 I like to think that people generally want to do good; they feel happier when they are doing good.
 Sin never was happiness.
 It builds up an iron curtain between man and God.
 The Lord gave us the right pattern when he said, “Do unto others as you would that men should do unto you.”
-(See Matt.
-7:12; Luke 6:31.)
+(See [[Matthew 7.12|Matt.
+7:12]]; [[Luke 6.31|Luke 6:31]].)
 The Lord has given us no commandment that is not for our good and benefit and that does not bring satisfaction and happiness if we follow it.
 We need the help of the Lord, and he will give us that help if we seek it and follow the course that he has provided.

 Our young missionaries who go into the world to preach the gospel return home happy because they have been in the service of the Lord, trying to bless mankind.
 The Lord has been with them.
 His Spirit has guided them.
 They are clean-lived; they are not like the carnal world.